DamoM73/turtle_vid_tute/lesson_3.md

 <img align="left" src="assets/flowchart_lesson_3_2.png">

-In line `6` we have created another variable called `DEGREES_IN_CIRCLE` and assigned it `360`.
+In line `6` we have created another variable called `CIRCLE_DEG` and assigned it `360`.
 We have capitalised the name because the value of `360` will never change, no matter what shape we wish to draw.
 We call variables whose values doesn't change **constants**.
 In Python's naming conventions, constants are capitalised.

 > **Naming conventions**
 >